section-engineering-education/engineering-education/content/articles/how-to-implement-lti-systems-analyzer-using-matlab-gui/index.md

 Laplace transform is the integral transform of the given derivative function with real variable `t` to convert into a complex function with variable `s`.

-When you take the Laplace transform of the `equation 2`, the convolution of both the equations above becomes multiplication.
+When you take the Laplace transform of `equation 2`, the convolution of both the equations above becomes multiplication.

 Convolution is the addition of two signals to form a third signal.
 This is how your complicated convolution becomes the easy multiplication in the frequency domain.